Molten-Salt Reactor Experiment: Core

-Fuel/primary coolant
+Fuel

 The fuel was 7LiF-BeF2-ZrF4-UF4 (65-29.1-5-0.9 mole %).

-The first fuel was 33% 235U, later a smaller amount of 233UF4 was used.

-By 1960 a better understanding of fluoride salt based molten-salt reactors had emerged due to earlier molten salt reactor research for the Aircraft Reactor Experiment.

-Fluoride salts are strongly ionic, and when melted, are stable at high temperatures, low pressures, and high radiation fluxes.
+The first fuel was 33% 235U; later a smaller amount of 233UF4 was used.
+By 1960 a better understanding of fluoride salt based molten-salt reactors had emerged from earlier molten salt reactor research for the Aircraft Reactor Experiment.
+Fluoride salts are strongly ionic, and when melted they are stable at high temperatures, low pressures, and high radiation fluxes.
 Stability at low pressure permits less robust reactor vessels and increases reliability.
 The high reactivity of fluorine traps most fission reaction byproducts.
 It appeared that the fluid salt would permit on-site chemical separation of the fuel and wastes.

 The fuel system was located in sealed cells, laid out for maintenance with long-handled tools through openings in the top shielding.
 A tank of LiF-BeF2 salt was used to flush the fuel circulating system before and after maintenance.
-In a cell adjacent to the reactor was a simple facility for bubbling gas through the fuel or flush salt: H2-hydrogen fluoride to remove oxide, fluorine to remove uranium as uranium hexafluoride.
-Haubenreich and Engel, Robertson, and Lindauer provide more detailed descriptions of the reactor and processing plant.
+In a cell adjacent to the reactor was a simple facility for bubbling gas through the fuel or flush salt: H2-hydrogen fluoride mixture, in roughly 10:1 ratio, to remove oxide, fluorine to remove uranium as uranium hexafluoride.

-Secondary coolant

-The secondary salt was LiF-BeF2 (66–34 mole %).
+The secondary coolant was LiF-BeF2 (66–34 mole %).